“Be the change you wish to see in the world” is a wonderful sentiment attributed to the Mahatma (sanskrit for “Great Soul”) that was Gandhi.

 For me, what am I doing about that ?
 What is the change I am being in order to make change ?

 As a privileged white male, one area I have taken on for years is in promoting diversity ?
 So many words, yet so little tangible results in our world.
-As I write about on the “My Work” page on this site :
+As I wrote recently :

 I am simply all about change and being the change I wish to see in the world.
 I am purposeful and passionate about diversity of thought, as well as helping others #BeMoreYou.